IBM/db2sock-ibmi/README.md

 $ run-my-scripts-or-whatever
 ```

+#Run (w/o LIBPATH)
 Possible 'no LIBPATH' configuration (my machine and chroots).
+This enables every PASE language on the machine to start using the new driver.
 ```
 ===
-both libdb400.a drivers on machine
+both libdb400.a drivers on machine (my machine)
 ===
 > cp libdb400.a /QOpenSys/usr/lib/libdb400.a
 /QOpenSys/usr/lib/libdb400.a                          (new driver)